yenoiwesa/homebridge-connexoon/README.md

 3. Update your configuration file.
 See bellow for a sample.

+> **Important:** If the plugin fails with login errors, make sure to set the `service` configuration to one that works for your geographical region, as your Somfy account will be linked to only one of the services (servers).
+See the settings section below.

 > **Note:** it is also possible to install this plugin in a local `npm` package instead using the homebridge option `--plugin-path`.

 # Configuration